-However, there are houseplants that are thriving in low-light conditions.
-We compiled a list of the best houseplants for low light for your convenience.
+However, some houseplants thrive in low-light conditions.
+We compiled a list of the best low-light houseplants for your convenience.

 Read about the best plants for an office with no windows.

-Snake plants are among the best plants for low light conditions.
+Snake plants (Dracaena trifasciata) are among the best for low-light conditions.
 They are very easy to grow and have limited watering and light requirements.
-Their striking foliage makes them an all-time favourite in interior design.
+Their striking foliage makes them an all-time favorite in interior design.

-They are rather inexpensive and can be placed into multiple low light locations in your house such as the bathroom or even the bedroom.
+They are rather inexpensive and can be placed in multiple low-light locations in your house, such as the bathroom or even the bedroom.
 Of course, even Snake Plants need at least some light.
-But this light source can be further away in the form of a window or it can be fluorescent light from light bulbs.
+But this light source can be further away in the form of a window or fluorescent light from light bulbs.

 If you are looking for a low-light plant that thrives on neglect and needs low light and infrequent watering, the snake plant is our best houseplants for low light.